UniversalDependencies/docs/_fi-overview/syntax.md

 |--------------|---------------------|---------------------|

 The TDT dependency type `rel` is not mapped to any single UD type.
-Instead we use any normal dependency relation to catch the syntactic function of the relativizer (for example `nsubj` or `dobj`).
+Instead we use any normal dependency relation to catch the syntactic function of the relativizer (for example `nsubj` or `obj`).

 Additionally, the following dependency relations cannot be directly created by mapping existing TDT annotations and may thus not occur in